Connecting people and nature for the benefit of both.

 We are part rewilding and education project and part event space, blending science and art.
 Our approach to rewilding is light touch with minimal intervention to prioritise nature.
 The project is run by us, Fiona and Rich, with a bit of help from our friends, and is almost entirely self funded to date.

-"We know changing our small piece of land isn’t going to change the world,
+"We know changing our small piece of land isn’t going to change the world, but if everyone does a bit, then together we can."

 Through our management of the land we aim to improve the biodiversity, have a (small) positive impact on climate change, help reconnect people with nature and pass on everything we learn.

 We work with schools, charities, youth and arts groups, universities and individual practitioners.
-If you've got a event, workshop or idea you'd like to make happen, we would love to hear from you.
+If you've got an event, workshop or idea you'd like to make happen, we would love to hear from you.
 Just drop us a message on our contact page.

-We also have plenty of work experience opportunities, so if you're a budding ecologist or interested in rewilding and land management or any other related field (pun intended!) please do get in touch.
+We also have plenty of work experience opportunities, so if you're a budding ecologist or interested in rewilding and land management or any other related field (pun intended!) please get in touch.

 Nature